Did you know that the liver is one of the most important organs in the body??⠀⠀⠀⠀⠀⠀⠀⠀⠀

 It is often under-examined and several symptoms of liver origin can occur despite so-called normal blood values.⠀

 Here are the different functions of the liver:⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Blood filtration and purification

-- Processing and storage of substances absorbed by the digestive tract (including drugs)
+- Transformation and storage of substances absorbed by the digestive tract (including drugs)

 - Elimination of potentially toxic residues of certain drugs

 - Metabolizes alcohol, drugs, environmental pollutants, estradiol

 - Helps the body fight infections by removing bacteria from the blood

 - Manufactures cholesterol, a molecule essential for membrane fluidity and the synthesis of steroid hormones

 - Manufactures bile and bile salts.
 They act as a lubricant for the digestive tract, facilitating the sliding of the food bolus in addition to allowing the absorption of fats and fat-soluble vitamins, vitamins A, D, K and E